Table of Contents

 On the flip side, business credit cards tend to offer rewards on business-related purchases.
 These include internet and phone bills, computer hardware and software, and more.

-Depending on your business’ typical expenses, one type of card may be better than the other for your needs.
+Depending on your business's typical expenses, one type of card may be better than another for your needs.

 Why it's beneficial to build business credit

-If you ever want to expand your business in the future, you may need a small business loan to do so.
+If you plan to expand your business in the future, you may need a small business loan to do so.
 The problem is that these loans can be hard to get if your business has no track record with credit.

 Building your business credit can make it easier to get funding when you need it without having to rely on your personal credit history.
 Building a business credit history can take time — so the sooner you start, the better.